despair86/libsignal-protocol-c/CONTRIBUTING.md

 ## Developer Setup

 First, you'll need a C89 compiler.
-App and library code is straight C89, while unit tests make extensive use of C99+ We've tested the following C compilation systems:
+App and library code is straight C89, while unit tests make extensive use of C99+.
+We've tested the following C compilation systems:

-- Microsoft C v15.00.30729+ NOTE: Unit tests are unavailble when using MSVC.
+- Microsoft C v15.00.30729+ **NOTE: Unit tests are unavailble when using MSVC.**
 - GNU CC v8.3+
 - Apple LLVM C v8.0.1
 - Oracle ProWorks (the x86 compiler) 12.1 or later
 - Oracle SPARCWorks 12.1+
+- IRIS Development Option v7.2 (or any version of Pro64 for any supported CPU and its descendants)

 While these are the compilers currently tested, pretty much any conforming C89/99 implementation should work, as we make no use of any vendor specific extensions, only platform-specific extensions when warranted.